7 Examples of Teacher Evaluation Methods

 1. Use a Combination of Measures

 Use a combination of student surveys, classroom observations, self-assessments, and measures of student learning gains to evaluate teachers.
-This provides a well-rounded and reliable assessment of teaching effectiveness.
+This reduces bias and creates a more reliable, well-rounded evaluation.

 2. Get Multiple Observers in the Classroom